microsoft/AttackSurfaceAnalyzer/README.md

 ﻿# Attack Surface Analyzer

-## Version 2.0-preview
+## Version 2.0

-This version of Attack Surface Analyzer is in "public preview", suitable for early adopters testing core features.
-A final release of the 2.0 version is planned for late April, 2019.
+This version of Attack Surface Analyzer is our first general audience release of the tool.

 ## Overview